 To my surprise, I was accepted!
 They also emailed me a list of photos of items I needed to bring with me.

-(Pro Tip: Used gear sales at REI are great places to get amazing discounts on necessary items).
+💡 Pro Tip: Used-gear sales at REI are great places to get amazing discounts on necessary items.

 I had almost none of them and no clue what some of them were (like what in the world was a “dromedary”?
 Turn out it's a giant bag that holds lots of water).
 The other caveat; it snows in Flagstaff, and my California self had no idea what to even do about that.

-After a month of gathering everything, I attempt to train for the 15-mile hikes I thought I’d need to endure (turned out the longest I ever had to hike on a project was 5 miles in the Grand Canyon) and explaining to every shocked person I knew that yes, I thought going out into the wilderness without showering for a week at a time was my idea of fun.
+After a month of gathering everything, I attempted to train for the 15-mile hikes I thought I’d need to endure (turned out the longest I ever had to hike on a project was 5 miles in the Grand Canyon) and explaining to every shocked person I knew that, yes, the thought going out into the wilderness without showering for a week at a time was my idea of fun.

-So I was the first one there, but another new corps member showed up shortly after.
+I was the first one there, but another new corps member showed up shortly after.
 He told me he'd done quite a bit of manual labor helping out at his dad's landscaping business and asked me about my experience.

 A few more members showed up, and then the staff member who would drive us to Flagstaff from the airport in Phoenix.
 I looked out the van's window as the landscape changed from desert Saguaros to short bushy juniper trees to tall Ponderosa Pines during the 2-hour drive while we climbed in elevation.

-The new recruits and I practiced pitching tents which were fantastic as I honestly had no idea how to do it on my own.
+The new recruits and I practiced pitching tents (which was fantastic as I honestly had no idea how to do it on my own).
 We were then loaned a tent, a pair of safety goggles, gloves, and a helmet for the duration of our term.

-I was assigned my first project: tree planting!
+I was assigned my first project: tree planting.
 Relief flooded through me.
 That sounded fun and not at all like swinging pickaxes and sledgehammers that I'd been anticipating.

 A couple of days before I was supposed to leave on my first ‘hitch' (corps lingo for “project”), I received a call that I'd been switched and would be trail building instead.
 I debated asking if I could be put back on my original project, but decided I wanted to challenge myself.

 The night before, everyone was packing like mad.
 The room I shared with 3 other girls became a total tornado, with the eye of the storm nowhere to be seen.
 I analyzed the list I'd been given, threw stuff into my backpack, and obsessively checked it to ensure I didn't forget anything.

-Lights went out at 10 p.m. since we had to be up early.
+Lights went out at 10 PM since we had to be up early.
 After all the commotion, it was eerily quiet.